lavantien/dotfiles/README.md

 - Enter the `WakaTime Auth Key` provided by `:WakaTimeApiKey` and in the Settings panel in the browser
 - Enter the `Codeium Auth Key` provided by `:Codeium Auth`
 - Run `:MasonUpdate` to install all registries
-- Make sure to run `$ nvim +che` to ensure all dependencies are installed

 ### Key Bindings